usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/standards-guidance.md

   by the current existence of multiple requirements.
-One commenter also stated that &ldquo;it makes sense to treat social service center establishments like residential facilities because this is how these establishments function in practice.&rdquo;</p>
+One commenter also stated that &ldquo;it makes sense to treat social service center establishments like residential facilities because this is how these establishments function in practice.&rdquo;

-<p> Two commenters agreed with applying the residential facilities
-  requirements to social service center establishments but recommended adding a requirement for various bathing options, such as a roll-in shower (which is not required under the residential standards).  </p>
+Two commenters agreed with applying the residential facilities requirements to social service center establishments but recommended adding a requirement for various bathing options, such as a roll-in shower (which is not required under the residential standards).

-<p>One commenter objected to the change and asked the Department to
-  require that social service center establishments continue to comply with the transient lodging standards. </p>
+One commenter objected to the change and asked the Department to require that social service center establishments continue to comply with the transient lodging standards.

-<p>One commenter stated that it
+One commenter stated that it
   did not agree that the standards for residential coverage would serve persons with disabilities as well as the 1991 transient lodging standards.
 This commenter expressed concern that the Department had eliminated guidance for social service agencies and that the rule should be put on hold until those safeguards are restored.
-Another commenter argued that the rule that would provide the greatest access for persons with disabilities should prevail. </p>
+Another commenter argued that the rule that would provide the greatest access for persons with disabilities should prevail.

-<p>Several commenters argued for the application of the transient
-  lodging standards to all social service center establishments except those that were &ldquo;intended as a person's place of abode,&rdquo;
+Several commenters argued for the application of the transient lodging standards to all social service center establishments except those that were &ldquo;intended as a person's place of abode,&rdquo;
   referencing the Department's question related to the definition of &ldquo;place of lodging&rdquo; in the title III NPRM.
 One commenter stated that the International Building Code requires accessible units in all transient facilities.
-The commenter expressed concern that group homes should be built to be accessible, rather than adaptable.</p>
+The commenter expressed concern that group homes should be built to be accessible, rather than adaptable.

-<p> The Department continues to be concerned about alleviating the
-  challenges for social service providers that are also subject to section 504 and would likely be subject to conflicting requirements if the transient lodging standards were applied.
+The Department continues to be concerned about alleviating the challenges for social service providers that are also subject to section 504 and would likely be subject to conflicting requirements if the transient lodging standards were applied.
 Thus, the